Open gymnasiums being set up across Srinagar | Greater Kashmir

 Five of these 25 open workout facilities have been set up at identified locations in old Srinagar city with each gymnasium having been set up at a cost of 5 lakh rupees.

-Deputy Commissioner Srinagar Dr Shahid Iqbal Choudhary said that gymnasiums are important facilities people require to be fit and healthy adding that this project is a recognition of this importance and a step in the direction to make relevant facilities enabling looking after one’s physical health easily available.
+Deputy Commissioner Srinagar Shahid Iqbal Choudhary said that gymnasiums are important facilities people require to remain fit and healthy adding that this project is a recognition of this importance.
+He said that it is a step in the same direction to make relevant facilities easily available.

-He said open gymnasium facilities will be set up across the district to enable residents to have easier access thereto.